-The test consists in injecting a spring-loaded steel striker pin into the wood.
+The test consists of injecting a spring-loaded steel striker pin into the wood.
 A scale on the instrument gives the depth of penetration.

 - Pilodyn makes the line crewmen’s work safer.
 If penetration depth exceeds a certain figure it is unsafe to climb the pole without special precautions.

 - For the routine testing of poles, Pilodyn supplies readings in hard figures.

 Heaviest decay is usually found at a depth of 50-100mm below ground level, so that is the best place to test.
 Bare the pole all round until there is room to work unhindered with the Pilodyn at an angle.
 Now locate the softest area by means of a sharp tool.
 This is the place to make a first shot.

 Make two more penetration measurements at other points around the same circumference.
 Then take the average of the three measurements.

 Testing is only possible where rotting has taken place from the outside inwards, and only when the pole is neither frozen nor extremely dry.

 Evaluating the measurements